keremkacel/camel-rabbitmq/README.md

 ##RabbitMQ Camel Component

-*Part of standard Camel distribution as of Camel 2.12* *Updates are now being commited to the Camel repository and not to this one*
+*Part of standard Camel distribution as of Camel 2.12 - Updates are now being commited to the Camel repository and not to this one*

 The **rabbitmq:** component allows you produce and consume messages from RabbitMQ instances using the standard RabbitMQ AMQP client.